-1.6 Further Protection after Lapse of the Maximum Term
+1.6 Further Protection After Lapse of the Maximum Term

 The USA allows certain extensions of patent terms for administrative delays.
 Delays by the USPTO in the issue of patents can lead to patent-term extensions for the time of the delay.
 This extension does not apply to delays resulting from the patent applicant's actions, including requests for continued examination or appeals.
-The possible extension for USPTO delays is unlimited.